bruce-lu/clean-code-typescript/README.md

 - Use Exception Rather Than Return Codes
 - Write Try-Catch-Finally Statement First

-  - In modern TypeScript, we can hide Try-Catch-Finally logic in Decorator.
+  - In modern TypeScript, we can wrap Try-Catch-Finally logic in Decorator.
 So we don't see Try-Catch-Finally everywhere in our code.
 This is to follow DRY - Don't Repeat Yourself principle
 - Use unchecked Exceptions

   - The price of checked exception is an Open/Close Principle violation.
 If we throw a checked exception from a method in our code and the catch is three levels above, we must declare that exception in the signature of each method.
 This means that a change at a low level of the software can force signature changes on many higher levels.
 The changed modules must be rebuild and redeployed, even throgh nothing they care about changed.